What is chronic pruritus of unknown origin?

-Chronic pruritus of unknown origin is defined as an itch lasting greater than six weeks in the absence of a known cause .
+Chronic pruritus of unknown origin is defined as an itch lasting longer than 6 weeks in the absence of a known cause .
 It is also called chronic idiopathic pruritus and generalised pruritus of unknown origin.

 No detailed studies on the prevalence of chronic pruritus of unknown origin currently exist.
-There is an increased prevalence with older age .
+However, there is an increased prevalence with older age .

 When chronic pruritus is accompanied by intense scratching, complications may arise.
 Skin changes include:

 - A localised thickened plaque (as seen in lichen simplex, a type of eczema)

 - Nodular prurigo, characterised by pruritic nodules 10–20 mm in diameter

 - Impetigo due to secondary bacterial infection following scratching.